MatthewFilipovich/pycharge/README.md

 - Moving dipoles can be modelled by specifying the dipole's origin position as a function of time.
 - Parallelized version of the dipole simulation method using [mpi4py](https://mpi4py.readthedocs.io/en/stable/) to enable the parallel execution of computationally demanding simulations on high performance computing environments to significantly improve run time.

-Our computational physics paper introducing the PyCharge package is available on [arXiv](https://arxiv.org/abs/2107.12437) and includes an extensive review of the rich physics that govern the coupled dipole simulations.
+Our research paper, published in [Computational Physics Communications](https://doi.org/10.1016/j.cpc.2022.108291) and available on [arXiv](https://arxiv.org/abs/2107.12437), introduces the PyCharge package and provides a comprehensive review of the rich physics that govern the coupled dipole simulations.

 ## Documentation